The 5 best HR and payroll software platforms for small businesses in 2026

 The landscape of HR and payroll is constantly evolving, with new laws and regulations introduced regularly.
 Staying informed about the latest developments is crucial for HR professionals to ensure compliance and avoid costly penalties.

-The Employment Rights Bill (ERB), a package of employment law reforms first announced in 2024, is expected to come into effect in 2026 and 2027.
+The Employment Rights Act 2025 – a package of employment law reforms first announced in 2024 – officially came into effect in April 2026.

 Here’s a need-to-know summary of the bill for employers in 2026, based on the current government roadmap:

-• Employers with over 250 employees will need to publish equality action plans.
-This will initially be on a voluntary basis, but will become mandatory in 2027.
+• Employers with over 250 employees must publish equality action plans.
+While this is currently voluntary, it will become mandatory in 2027.

-• The ERB plans to remove any length of service agreement for parental and paternity leave.
+• The ERA has removed any length-of-service requirement for parental and paternity leave.

-• Statutory sick pay is due to become payable from the first day of sickness, and payable for the first three qualifying days of sickness.
-There are also plans to remove the lower earnings limit.
+• Statutory sick pay (SSP) is now payable from the first day of sickness, and is payable for the first three qualifying days of sickness.
+The lower earnings limit has also been removed.

 Law changes taking effect in October 2026: